-Christophe Degueurce, a professor of anatomy and Curator of the the Musée Fragonard d’Alfort, an anatomical museum associated with the French National College of Veterinary Medicine (Écoles nationales vétérinaires d’Alfort) states in one of the pamphlets distributed by the museum that an alleged hybrid of this type is listed in a nineteenth-century catalog of specimens held in the museum’s collection.
+For example, Christophe Degueurce, a professor of anatomy and Curator of the Musée Fragonard d’Alfort, an anatomical museum associated with the French National College of Veterinary Medicine (Écoles nationales vétérinaires d’Alfort) states in one of the pamphlets distributed by the museum that a hybrid of this type was listed in a catalog of specimens held in the their collection.

-The following is a transcript of a brief article that appeared on page 2 (column 3) of the December 26, 1891 issue of The Frankfort Roundabout, a newspaper published in Frankfort, Kentucky (access original).
+The following is a transcript of a brief article that appeared on page 2 (column 3) of the December 26, 1891, issue of The Frankfort Roundabout, a newspaper published in Frankfort, Kentucky (source).
 (The word petrified usually means “turned to stone” so I didn't know what it could mean in the context of the following article.
 But when I looked the word up, I was surprised that it also means “lifeless.”)

-Another brief item about a pig with dog paws appeared on page 8 (column 2) of the June 11, 1896 issue of The News-Herald, a newspaper published in Hillsboro, Ohio (access original):
+Another brief item about a pig with dog paws appeared on page 8 (column 2) of the June 11, 1896, issue of The News-Herald, a newspaper published in Hillsboro, Ohio (source):

 Yet another, about a pig with a perfect dog’s head appeared in many U.S. newspapers in 1888.
-The following is transcribed from the from the front page (column 8) of the June 11, 1896 issue of The Democratic, a newspaper published in Ravenna, Ohio (access original):
+The following is transcribed from the front page (column 8) of the July 26, 1888, issue of The Democratic Press, a newspaper published in Ravenna, Ohio (source):

 Johann August Unzer (1727-1799), a German physician, whose work with the central nervous system and reflexes still influences modern physiological studies, described in detail (Unzer 1752, pp. 445-448) an alleged hybrid of this type in his possession and states unequivocally (ibid., p.
 445) that

 In his Observationes atque cogitationes non nullae de monstris (1748, p.
-6, section 4), Johann Jakob Huber (1707–1778), a German anatomist and surgeon, describes a specimen he thought was a fetal pig-dog hybrid.
+6, sec.
+4), Johann Jakob Huber (1704-1759), a German anatomist and surgeon, describes a specimen he thought was a fetal pig-dog hybrid.
 It was birthed by a sow in the village of Welheiden just outside Kassel.
-Huber relates the following: “Another monster birthed by the same kind of animal as in the previous section, namely a pig, is not so deformed as the one just discussed, nor is it so
+Huber relates the following: “Another monster birthed by the same kind of animal as in the previous section, namely a pig, is not so deformed as the one just discussed, nor is

-Another alleged pig-dog hybrid is described by taxidermist E. J. Boucher on page 12 of the May 12, 1915 issue of the Lewiston Evening Journal, a newspaper published in Lewiston, Maine.
+Another alleged pig-dog hybrid is described by E. J. Boucher, a taxidermist in Auburn, Maine, on page 12 of the May 12, 1915 issue of the Lewiston Evening Journal, a newspaper published in Lewiston, Maine.
 In the article, several freak animals stuffed by Boucher are described, and at the end of the article there is the following account:

 It is certainly true that pigs and dogs are sometimes willing to mate.
-In connection with this fact, two pieces of information involving dogs and pigs seem worth relating.
+In connection with this fact, several pieces of information involving dogs and pigs seem worth relating.